Estimated reading time: 4 minutes

 3. Discount pricing.

-Research shows that 80% of all retail businesses in the United States offer discounted prices at some point during the year.
+Most retail businesses in the United States offer discounted prices at some point during the year.
 Price markdowns can increase foot traffic to your store and help you move inventory.
 This is a tremendous benefit if you have many outdated items in stock and need to make room for new items.

-An estimated 30% of Americans look forward to sales during the holiday season, which gives you an opportunity to make your cash registers ring.
+Next, most Americans look forward to sales during the holiday season, which gives you an opportunity to make your cash registers ring.
 If your business is relatively new, you might consider discount pricing to create brand awareness and attract new customers.

 4. Value-added pricing.